Ronald Curry

-Ronald Antonio Curry (born May 28, 1979) is an American football coach and former wide receiver who is the quarterbacks coach for the New Orleans Saints of the National Football League (NFL).
+Ronald Antonio Curry (born May 28, 1979) is an American football coach and former wide receiver who is the quarterbacks coach for the Buffalo Bills of the National Football League (NFL).
 He previously served as an assistant coach for the San Francisco 49ers.

-Curry played college football as a quarterback at North Carolina and was drafted by the Oakland Raiders in the seventh round of the 2002 NFL Draft.
-He played eight seasons in the NFL for the Raiders, Detroit Lions and St. Louis Rams.
+Curry played college football as a quarterback at North Carolina and was drafted by the Oakland Raiders in the seventh round of the 2002 NFL draft.
+He played eight seasons in the NFL for the Raiders, Detroit Lions, and St. Louis Rams.